Moravian University, History

 |Location:||Pennsylvania, United States|

-The History Department at Moravian College invites applications for a one-year visiting faculty position in public history for the 2018-19 academic year.
-Moravian College is situated in historic Bethlehem, which offers opportunities to develop a public history curriculum while working with local museums, historical societies, and archives.
-The successful candidate will have a teaching load of 3/3, which will include developing an introduction to public history course and teaching our internship course.
-Preference will be given to scholars specializing in underrepresented or historically marginalized groups or the Global South and/or who can teach Non-Western survey courses.
+POSITION SUMMARY: The History Department at Moravian University invites applications for an Assistant Professor of Practice in Public History, a three-year, renewable position, to begin in the 2022-23 academic year.
+Moravian University is situated in historic Bethlehem, which offers opportunities to develop a public history curriculum while working with local museums, historical societies, and archives.
+The successful candidate will have a teaching load of 4/4, which will include an introduction to public history course and overseeing internships.
+Preference will be given to scholars specializing in underrepresented or historically marginalized groups or the Global South.

 All positions are subject to budget availability.

 QUALIFICATIONS: Ph.D.
 (U.S. or foreign equivalent degree) in Public History, History or a related field is preferred, ABD candidates will be considered.
 All applicants must have demonstrable skills necessary for excellence in teaching.